abc-logo

 They say that your golden years are the best years of your life.
 For most older Americans, that's how it should be - a time to relax, reflect, and live life in a familiar place.
 After all, senior citizens in the U.S. have worked tirelessly to build a better economy, serve their communities, and raise families.

-However, as seniors grow older, completing daily tasks like showering and enjoying activities such as visiting the historic McNally House gets harder without someone by their side.
+However, as seniors grow older, completing daily tasks like showering and enjoying activities such as visiting the historic Old Pasadena gets harder without someone by their side.
 Unfortunately, many older Americans aren't able to rely on their adult children for help.
 The reality in today's world is that family members do not have the skills or time to dedicate to caring for their parents.
 That's where Always Best Care Senior Services comes in.

 Our in-home care services are for people who prefer to stay at home as they grow older but need ongoing care that family or friends cannot provide.
 More and more older adults prefer to live far away from long-term, institutionalized facilities and closer to the place where they feel most comfortable - their home.
 Home care in Altadena, CA is a safe, effective way to give your loved ones the care they need when they need it the most.